Cariad Lloyd: Live performance

+In 2011, Lloyd took her debut solo show, Lady Cariad's Characters to the Edinburgh Festival Fringe.
+The show was about six characters, with the premise that she had booked loads of acts and they hadn't shown up, so it was just Lloyd performing all the characters.
+She was nominated for Best Newcomer at the Fosters Edinburgh Comedy Awards for the show.
+She also won the Edtwinge award for most positively tweeted-about show during the Fringe.

 Lloyd has performed in a variety of live shows since 2006, including The Freewheelin' Cariad Lloyd at Edinburgh Festival Fringe in 2012.
 In 2013, she performed in The 50 Hour Improvathon at Hoxton Hall, and The Freewheelin' Cariad Lloyd at Soho Theatre among others.
 In 2014, she performed at the Edinburgh Fringe with Louise Ford in Cariad and Louise's Character Hour.

 Lloyd is a member of the improvisational comedy group Austentatious.
 In 2014, the show won the Chortle Award for Best Character, Improv or Sketch Act, and two DVDs of one of their live shows have been released by Go Faster Stripe in 2015 and 2018.
 Other members of the group include Rachel Parris, Amy Cooke-Hodgson and Joseph Morpurgo.

 Writing

 Lloyd's book, You Are Not Alone, was published in 2023.
 In a review in The Times, the book was described as "a blackly funny, honest, thought-provoking and compassionate book that will be of comfort to all who know loss".

+Llyod is a judge for the Women's Prize for Fiction.